Skip to Content

 Truck Driver Gear Checklist

-Today, we’ll be going over all of the gear you will need as a commercial truck driver.
-While you are on the road, the cab of your truck is essentially your home.
-You’ll be spending the majority of your time in your truck, so you want to make sure you have everything that you could possibly need!
 This includes items that you may not use very often, but you’d rather not be caught without.
 Like they say, it’s better to be safe than sorry!
 If you are interested in learning about all of the gear you should keep in your cab, you’re in the right place.
 Let’s get right into it.

-First and foremost, you want to make sure you have essential items.
-These are items that you use on a daily basis, such as clothing, toiletries, and food.
-When it comes to clothing, you want to make sure that you bring enough clothes for the duration of your trip.
-How many days will you be gone?
 Make sure to bring clothing for each day, plus a few extras just in case they get dirty or otherwise uncomfortable.
 The type of clothing you bring will likely depend on your destination.
 What is the weather expected to be like?
 Be sure to check the upcoming forecast– You wouldn’t want to be stuck in cold temperatures without warm clothes.

 Some drivers may choose to keep weather-specific clothing items in their cab year-round, just in case of emergency.
 This is a personal preference and is entirely up to you.
 Here are some of the basic clothing items and accessories you may want to put on your truck driver gear checklist: